 Come out and enjoy this 10K loop around downtown Victoria and Dallas Road.
-The TC10K start line is at Government and Belleville Street between the Empress Hotel and the Provincial Legislature.
+The TC10K start line is on Government between the BC Museum and the Provincial Legislature.

 - 19 & Under